marcelohweb/netflix-microservices/README.md

   * I recommend <a href="https://spring.io/tools">Spring Tools Suite</a>
   * Clone the project
   * Import as Existing Maven Projects
-  * If you are using Spring Tools Suite:Remember Right click -> Run as -> Spring Boot App (the first 3 in that sequence: microservice-config, netflix-service-discovery, netflix-api-gateway)
+  * If you are using Spring Tools Suite: Right click -> Run as -> Spring Boot App (the first 3 in that sequence: microservice-config, netflix-service-discovery, netflix-api-gateway)

 Remember you need mysql and mongo database running.
 You can use the database containers created before.
+Just run the mysql and mongo containers and stop the others.

+Enter the absolute path of the config directory in /netflix-config/src/main/resources/application.properties

+    spring.cloud.config.server.native.search-locations=file:/path/to/netflix-config/config

+Enter the endpoint of the config server in the bootstrap.properties of each microservice

+    spring.cloud.config.uri=http://netflix-config:8012

 Enjoy it!